BAWES-Universe/studenthub-company/README.md

-# payroll-company
+# payroll-admin
-Frontend Ionic app for the company to log hours, generate invoices, and make payments
+Frontend app for the Admin portal